0xPolygonID/docs/docs/wallet/wallet-sdk/android-sdk/example-app.md

 #### **_Get Iden3Message from a String_**

 An Integrator uses `iden3Message` to communicate with an Issuer/Verifier.
-This 'iden3message' is created from the QR code scanned by the user on his/her wallet.
+This 'iden3message' is created from the QR code scanned by the user on their wallet.
 The `getIden3Message()` uses a string message (created after scanning the QR code) as the input parameter and generates `iden3Message`.

 ```
 PolygonIdSdk.getInstance().getIden3Message(